Ramya-Jayaraman-CseJku/DT_API/air_Quality/README.md

     <li> DELETE - Delete the record from database tables based on request parameters.<br/>
 </li>
 </ul>

-fastAPI Setup:
+**fast API Setup:**

-The [project]('https://github.com/Ramya-Jayaraman-CseJku/DT_API/tree/main/air_Quality/fastAPI-AQUC')  has the requirements.txt file.
-It contains the dependent libraries that are necessary to run the project.
-These libraries need to be installed in advance to run the project.
-Create the virtual environment using the venv python library to install the  libraries.
-Open the windows terminal and type the following command to create the virtual env.
-Here
+Create the virtual environment using the venv python library as shown below and then install the  necessary libraries to run the fastAPI.
+The project dependent libraries are present in the [requirements.txt]('https://github.com/Ramya-Jayaraman-CseJku/DT_API/blob/main/air_Quality/fastAPI-AQUC/requirements.txt') file.
+Open the windows terminal and type the following command to create the virtual env as follows:

-the library name is venv and next venv is name of the virtual environment.
+In the command below, the library name is venv and env is name of the virtual environment.

-``python -m venv venv``
+``python -m venv env``

 Activate the Virtual Environment: